Heavy Surfcasting Sinkers – Making a Few Extra Heavy Surfcasting Sinkers for Use in Rough Surf

-Finding heavy weight surfcasting sinkers can be frustrating.
+Finding heavyweight surfcasting sinkers can be frustrating.
 There are two alternatives.
-You can make you own; for which you’ll need the correct alloy sinker mould – these are hard to come by.
-You would have to get one purpose made if you wanted it in the “breakaway” shape.
-Another option is to cut and reshape existing sinkers to fit your needs.
+You can make your own; for which you’ll need the correct alloy sinker mould – these are hard to come by.
+You would have to get one purpose-made if you wanted say a 9oz mould it in the breakaway shape.
+Another option for making a few heavy surfcasting sinkers is to cut and reshape existing heavy sinkers to fit your needs.
+This is a bit of fun.
+I tried it as an experiment and found that it works fine if you only need a few extra heavy sinkers for fishing a club competition on a day when the surf is rough.

-I wanted some heavy 350g (12 ounce) surfcasting sinkers to use for surfcasting with my heavy duty Kilwell surfcasting rod.
+I wanted some heavy 350g (12 ounces) surfcasting sinkers to use for surfcasting with my heavy-duty Kilwell surfcasting rod.
 It is designed to cast 255g but can handle the extra 100g no problem.
 A word of warning is needed here.
 If you try to cast sinkers that are far too heavy for your rod it will snap mid cast!
 You exceed the weight limit printed on the rod at your own risk.
 If your rod is designed to cast 6oz and has that weight printed on it I wouldn’t go any more than 8oz.
-In other words don’t add more than 33 percent.
+In other words, don’t add more than 33 per cent.
 I’m sure my big Kilwell surf rod can take the extra weight.
 Don’t blame me if yours breaks.

 Fortunately lead is quite soft and can be shaped by blows with a hammer.
 To make a hole for your fishing line I find it better to use a nail for a drill bit.
 Lead grabs your proper drill bits and breaks them.
 The nail does the job well.

 You can also use the nail to drill holes for grapnel wires.
 I just use 2mm galvanised wire for mine.
-Stainless steel is better being finer and stiffer but is more expensive and harder to find.
+Old bike spokes make good sinker wires.
+Stainless steel is better and stiffer but is more expensive and harder to find.
 The best method for this is to drill holes a third of the way from the rear (heaviest end) of the sinker.
 Push the wires through the holes and then bend them towards the rear.
 A few careful strikes with the hammer will embed the wires in the sinker preventing them from turning.

 I guess this method isn’t much help if you don’t have a heavy groper sinker mould.
 Don’t buy heavy groper sinkers just to cut them up.
 That would be a very expensive way of going about it.